kompanek/drewkarnia-blog/src/content/blog/on-drunken-semiotics.md

 In Polish, the stalwart, work-a-day equivalent of the word "drunk" is "pijany".
 Its literal meaning and etymology is very close to drunk.
 The verb to drink in Polish is "pić".
 It is the adjective form of that verb--the masculine form found in a dictionary--comes from a basic, general term for consuming liquids.
-It is interesting that Poland's quintessential distilled liquor, vodka, or "wòdka" literally means "little water".
-The essential beverage.
-This is of course no more surprising than the French construction "l'eau de vie" or the many calques that all trace back to Latin "Aqua vitae", notably in all those anise-flavored aquavits of Northern Europe.

-Of course, "pijany" occupies the same place as as "drunk" in the Polish speaker's mind.
+(As a related aside, I'll note that Poland's quintessential distilled liquor, vodka, or "wódka" literally means "little water".
+Not surprising for the essential beverage, especially considering the even more celebratory French construction "l'eau de vie" and their Northern European cousin, aquavit, which both trace back to  Latin "Aqua vitae".)
+The word "pijany" occupies the same place as as "drunk" in the Polish speaker's mind.
 It sits somewhere near the center of an equally rich semantic web of descriptive words for drunkenness.
 The elderly friend who feels a happy buzz after a drinking a tipple of his favorite black currant nalewka, might report being "wstawiony", an adjective form descended from a rather generic, neutral verb "wstawić" (to "put into place").
 Despite not having the descriptive quality of "tipsy", a Polish speaker will tell you that its _usage_ is the same, and in that sense the _meaning_ is the same even though the words share no literal meaning.
 In terms of intensity, judgment and vulgarity, most Poles will likely tell you that the near equivalent of "shit-faced" is probably "napierdolony", an adjective form of a vulgar verb that means "to fuck" in its literal and figurative vulgar senses (I'm not entirely sure how rude "pissed" is in British English, but I think that this translation does not entirely work).
 I suppose "fucked up" might also be a fine translation, though in (American) English, this phrase (to me) feels more appropriate for describing the effect of drugs.
 I'll also note (this is highly subjective) that it shares more aesthetically with "shit faced" than "fucked up".
 Polish also has many euphemisms, including its own older expressions like "na rauszu" (which comes directly from te German word Rausch for drunk or tipsy which is related to "rush" in English which is itself interesting), which also happens to be the title of that fine Mads Mikkelsen film "Druk", translated into English as "Another Round".
 I'll pull that particular thread later since it touches on the